stoneyrh/gSOAP/gsoap/doc/guide/index.md

 The <i>`soapClientLib.cpp`</i> and <i>`soapServerLib.cpp`</i> can be used to build client and server libraries.
 The serialization functions are declared static to avoid link symbol conflicts.
 For this approach to compile, we also should create a separate interface header file <i>`env.h`</i> with SOAP Header and Fault structures with serializers that are non-static, i.e. globally declared and implemented, as described in Section \ref dylibs .

-The following files are part of the gSOAP source code distribution and are required to build gSOAP applications:
+The following files are part of the gSOAP source code package and are required to build gSOAP applications:

 * <i>`gsoap/stdsoap2.h`</i> the header file to include in your source code, but already included when including <i>`soapH.h`</i>.